mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/Final_Report.md

 | Relief Not Needed| 0.308 | 0.625 | 0.633 |

 </center>

 This model’s output file is also a .csv file which adds two columns to the input data, one is the shift of exceptions per partner’s request.
 The other one is our prediction result.

-### Difficulties, limitations, and potential improvement
+### Difficulties, Limitations, and Potential Improvements

 Through the whole project, there are 2 main difficulties.